apache/accumulo-website/tour/authorizations-code.md

         writer.addMutation(mutation3);
     }

-    // Read and print all rows of the commissioner can see.
-Pass Scanner proper authorizations AccumuloClient commishClient = mac.createAccumuloClient("commissioner", new PasswordToken("gordonrocks"));
+    // Create a second client for the commissioner to read and print all rows of the
+    // commissioner can see.
+Make sure to pass Scanner the proper authorizations try (AccumuloClient commishClient = Accumulo.newClient().from(client.properties())
+            .as("commissioner", "gordonrocks").build();
-    try (Scanner scan = commishClient.createScanner("GothamPD", auths)) {
+        Scanner scan = commishClient.createScanner("GothamPD", auths)) {
         System.out.println("Gotham Police Department Persons of Interest:");
         for (Map.Entry<Key, Value> entry : scan) {
             System.out.printf("Key : %-60s  Value : %s\n", entry.getKey(), entry.getValue());
         }
     }
-    commishClient.close();
 }
 ```